jessmaranto/leaflet-challenge/README.md

 If the above resources are not applicable and you have a need, please reach out to a member of your instructional team, your Student Success Advisor, or submit a support ticket in the Student Support section of your BCS application.

 References
-Dataset created by the United States Geological SurveyLinks to an external site..
+Dataset created by the United States Geological SurveyLinks to an external site.
+Additional help when stuck was provided by AI tools such as ChatGPT and Xpert.